Check-In (Year 5.2)

 I've been getting nudged to update this blog.
 I realize that I've been silent to an almost negligent degree.
 So sorry about that.
 I've been trying to move on from being "the guy who did the bone marrow transplant" to just being more of just some "guy."

 Then I found HSCT as a real, potential solution.
 I had new hope.
 My title changed to "the guy who was going to go overseas to get a non-FDA-approved, experimental stem cell transplant."
-I held that title for only three months until for a month I became "the guy who's in Mexico getting a non-FDA-approved stem cell transplant."
+I held that title for only three months until, for a month, I became "the guy who's in Mexico getting a non-FDA-approved stem cell transplant."
 People made up their own reasons why the FDA hadn't approved this procedure.
 The most common misinformation I heard was that it was a moral issue due to the killing of a fetus or something like that.
 In the meantime, I suffered.
-I had to explain that my transplant was autologous, and it was still experimental because of the mortality risk.
+I had to explain that my transplant was autologous and was still experimental in the US because of the mortality risk.

-Finally, I made the decision to not be any "guy" but just me.
+Finally, I made the decision not to be any "guy" but just me.
 Unfortunately, that included letting go of some relationships and this blog.
-I just let them all go, so I could focus on myself.
+I just let them all go so that I could focus on myself.
 I needed psychological help to move on.
 I wanted to focus on the same problems that "normal" people do.
-I've come full circle, and so I'm putting this blog to bed.
+I've come full circle, so I'm putting this blog to bed.
 I have some parting words:

-Next, my pain has become much more manageable since I've figured out the nuances in using my medications most effectively.
-For me, there's significant pain reduction is when I dedicate time for a regular exercise regimen.
+Next, my pain has become much more manageable since I've figured out the nuances of using my medications most effectively.
+For me, there's significant pain reduction when I dedicate time to a regular exercise regimen.
 I like to work out vigorously for a short duration, and I need to do that about five days per week for maximum benefit.
 Unfortunately, this is seasonal for me.
-I like to swim (there's no penalty for falling down in the swimming pool!), which, where I live, is not conducive to do in the winter.
-I might move to improve this situation; that's how important it is for my wellbeing.
+I like to swim (there's no penalty for falling down in the swimming pool!), which, where I live, is not conducive to doing in the winter.
+I might move to improve this situation; that's how important it is for my well-being.

 Lastly, some people decide to end all MS treatment and monitoring after they complete their full procedure period (two years following the transplant date).
-My doctor and I have decided that the potential cost of doing this, of not discovering a new MS flare-up is too expensive.
-I had annual MRIs until the two-year period, and now I will do them indefinitely every two years.
+My doctor and I have decided that the potential cost of doing this, of not discovering a new MS flare-up, is too expensive.
+I had annual MRIs until the two-year period, and now I will do them indefinitely every two years or more.
 My next one is due this winter.
-I may push it until January for insurance reasons, then I will post the results here.
+I may push it until January for insurance reasons; I will post the results here.

 That's all.
 I hope this has been uber-informational.
 Don't hesitate to shoot me a note if you have a question.